-The aforementioned Affidavits pertain to the publication of the Company's undertaking to post in its website the Company's SEC Form 17-Q ("Report") for the quarter ending March 31, 2017 on or before May 15, 2017, and upon written request of a stockholder, to provide a copy of the Report to the latter, as well as the publication of MSRD Order No. 17, Series of 2017.
-May 25, 2017 Regular Stockholders' Meeting Item 4.
-Resignation, Removal or Election of Registrant's Directors or Officers The following directors were elected: Eduardo M. Cojuangco, Jr. Ramon S. Ang Bernard D. Marquez Francisco S. Alejo III Leo S. Alvez Gabriel S. Claudio Mario K. Surio Minita V. Chico-Nazario - Independent Director Aurora S. Lagman - Independent Director With the exception of Mr. Marquez, the foregoing directors currently have 5,000 shares each in the Company.
-Mr. Marquez has 30,000 shares.
+(SMC) and San Miguel Food and Beverage, Inc. (formerly, San Miguel Pure Foods Company, Inc.) involving SMC's Shares in Ginebra San Miguel Inc. 31 May 2018 Item 9: Other Events Please see attached press release entitled "Ginebra San Miguel reports solid first quarter results".
+31 May 2018 We disclose that today the following meetings of Ginebra San Miguel Inc. (the "Company") were held: Regular Stockholders' Meeting and Organizational Meeting of the Board of Directors.
+Regular Stockholders' Meeting Item 4.
+Resignation, Removal or Election of Registrant's Directors or Officers The following directors were elected: Eduardo M. Cojuangco, Jr. Ramon S. Ang Francisco S. Alejo III Aurora T. Calderon Leo S. Alvez Gabriel S. Claudio Mario K. Surio Minita V. Chico-Nazario - Independent Director Aurora S. Lagman - Independent Director The foregoing directors currently have 5,000 shares each in the Company.
 Item 9.
 Other Events.
-The auditing firm of R. G. Manabat & Co. was appointed as External Auditor of the Company for the fiscal year 2017.
+Upon favorable recommendation of the Audit and Risk Oversight Committee, the auditing firm of R. G. Manabat & Co. was appointed as External Auditor of the Company for the fiscal year 2018.
 Organizational Meeting of the Board of Directors Item 4.
 Resignation, Removal or Election of Registrant's Directors or Officers At the Organizational Meeting of the Board, the following Officers and Lead Independent Director were elected.

-Eduardo M. Cojuangco, Jr. Ramon S. Ang: Chairman and Chief Executive OfficerBernard D. Marquez: PresidentBernard D. Marquez: General ManagerVirgilio S. Jacinto: Corporate Secretary and Compliance OfficerCynthia M. Baroy: Treasurer/Chief Finance OfficerConchita P. Jamora: Assistant Corporate Secretary Orlando A. SantiagoOrlando A. Santiago: Lead Independent Director Of the aforementioned officers, Ms. Baroy and Atty.
-Jamora have 30,000 shares each in the Company.
-On the other hand, Attys.
-Jacinto and Santiago do not own shares in the Company.
+Eduardo M. Cojuangco, Jr.: Chairman and Chief Executive